TaLeaMonet/FriscoRapScene/README.md

 -later features

-the ability to watch videos from YouTube, the ability to  play music from Spotify, the ability to search for content stored in the database.
+The ability to search for content stored in the database, the ability to submit and view events calendar.